MHaringa/insurancerating/docs/articles/refinement-workflow.md

     [`refit()`](https://mharinga.github.io/insurancerating/reference/refit.md)
     to obtain the final fitted model

-This separation makes the workflow easier to understand, reproduce, and audit.
+This separation can make tariff adjustments easier to understand, reproduce, and audit.

 ## When refinement is used